Furnished apartment for rent 3 bedrooms, Neuilly sur Seine

 In addition, you need to consider lifestyle preferences.
 Do you favor a quiet and residential area versus a lively neighborhood?
 Do you need a view, yet wish for a quiet bedroom on the courtyard?
 You work late at night and need a lively street nearby with food shops, as well as plenty of restaurants; the proximity of transportation is important for you; you absolutely must have air conditioning, a terrace, a view, a lift large enough for your suitcases; you want modern furnishings or a more classical French style; you want high ceilings, a large fully equipped kitchen, a huge shower; you want to be close to cinemas, theaters, museums…

 Defining your profile will save you time and errors!
-Our team will select the apartment in the district and area that most suits you, as their competence is thorough with Paris' districts and with our high-end apartment listing.
+Our team will select the apartment in the district and area that most suits you, as their competence is thorough with Paris' districts and with our high-end Paris apartments for rent.

 Paris is relatively small, measuring just over 10 km from north to south and about 12 km from east to west, and space is scarce.
 Furthermore, most Government agencies' buildings are located in the center of Paris.
 Therefore, for those of you who wish to live close to work, space is even scarcer.
 Out of the 20 arrondissements de Paris, 5 are home to Embassies and Consulates, Foreign affairs Ministry, Military Academy, OCDE, International Energy Agency, etc. These arrondissements are the 16th, the 8th, the 7th, the 15th, and the 17th districts.